Julow/Unexpected-Keyboard/CONTRIBUTING.md

 ### Updating translations

-The text used in the app is written in `res/values-<language_tag>/strings.xml`.
+The text used in the app is written in `app/src/main/res/values-<language_tag>/strings.xml`.
+An additional file in `app/src/debug/res/values-<language_tag>/strings.xml` defines the translations when using the debug build of the app.
+This is used to tell both variants apart.

 The list of language tags can be found in this [stackoverflow answer](https://stackoverflow.com/a/7989085)

-The first part before the `_` is used, for example, `res/values-fr/strings.xml` for French, `res/values-lv/strings.xml` for Latvian.
+The first part before the `_` is used, for example, `app/src/main/res/values-fr/strings.xml` for French, `app/src/main/res/values-lv/strings.xml` for Latvian.

 Commented-out lines indicate missing translations: